 If you’re someone who loves cranberry instead of orange, tweak the simple syrup recipe to make it with unsweetened cranberry juice.
 I would still add the peel of an orange – that citrus note adds a little bitterness to the overall taste of the cocktail.

 On a special occasion, I always advocate that people choose a whiskey they love.
-It doesn’t have to be your most expensive bourbon, but choose one you enjoy drinking, not something you hide and only put out for guests who don’t know good bourbon.
+It doesn’t have to be your most expensive bourbon, but choose one you enjoy drinking.

 Think about a whiskey with flavor profiles that complement the flavors in this Holiday Old Fashioned.
 You have cinnamon, citrus, clove, and allspice.
 With those flavors, I lean toward a slightly nutty whiskey.
 Perhaps one that has notes of dried citrus in it.